 We affirm the Apostles’ Creed and the Nicene Creed.
 These two creeds have been the core of Christian belief since the earliest centuries of the church and unite us together with the global community of Christians.
 We are also indebted to the stream of Protestant Christianity that began in the seventeenth century and is summarized in the Westminster Confession of Faith and Catechisms.
 We are affiliated with the network of churches called the Presbyterian Church in America.

-- Before long, however, we had outgrown our space.
+Before long, however, we had outgrown our space.
 The church's age made it difficult to renovate.
-Every available plan was considered, and in the end we made the difficult decision to sell our "first house" and relocate to The Ambrose School in Meridian, where we now meet.
-The move was a time of transition, but God's grace to us has been continued there too.
+Every available plan was considered, and we made the difficult decision to sell our "first house" and relocate to The Ambrose School in Meridian, where we now meet.
+The move was a time of transition, but God's grace has continued.
 We called Phil Hunter to be our Executive Pastor, and we have fulfilled a long-time dream of planting a new church, Boise Presbyterian downtown.